salarsf/contacts-app/README.md

 a sample for a contacts app with python

 A contacts app on your computes for managing phone numbers and email addresses of your friends.
-This program uses Tkinter for UI and sqlite as a database.
+This program uses Tkinter for UI and sqlite as a database. just run contacts.py and start using the app